ArunGautham-Soundarrajan/Amazon_Review_Predictor/README.md

 It does'nt mean that, there are no laptops with rating below 4 stars, we can take a look at Distribution of ratings to get better insight.

 ![Rating Dist](https://github.com/ArunGautham-Soundarrajan/Laptops_Price_Predictor/blob/main/images/rating_dist.png)
-* *Asus* got 1 star rating for one or two latops may be, my bad.
+* *Asus* got 1 star rating for one or two laptops may be, my bad.
-* Other brand latops also got ratings less than 3.
+* Other brand laptops also got ratings less than 3.
-* But I can clearly see, *Asus , Dell and Other brand* laptops have many reviews less than three.
+* But I can clearly see, *Asus , Dell and Other brand* laptops have many reviews with the rating less than three.
 Which might indicate, we want to double check before consider buying one.

-These are some of the useful explorations to note one, while there are still more.
+These are some of the useful explorations to note, while there are still more.